Bernardo-MG/symbaroum-dev-docs/aspects-of-the-game/readme.md

 ## Monster Creation

 It works just like character creation, only that it uses a different data set.
+They both can be merged.

 ## Artifact Creation